U.S. Route 17 Alternate: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Summerville truck route

 U.S. Highway 17 Alternate Truck (US 17 Alt.
 Truck) is a 8.242 mi truck route for US 17 Alt., mostly within the city limits of Summerville.
 It serves portions of southeastern Dorchester County and a very brief portion of southwestern Berkeley County.
-It is entirely concurrent with SC 642 and SC 165 for its entire length.
+It is entirely concurrent with SC 91 for its entire length.

+Before the completion of the Berlin G. Myers Parkway, US 17 Alt.
+Truck began at an intersection with US 17 Alt. southwest of Summerville, in the southeastern part of Dorchester County.
+This intersection was also the western terminus of SC 642.
 US 17 Alt.
-Truck begins at an intersection with US 17 Alt. southwest of Summerville, in the southeastern part of Dorchester County.
-This intersection is also the western terminus of SC 642.
+Truck and SC 642 traveled on Dorchester Road nearly in a due east direction before they curved to an east-southeast direction.
+In Limehouse Crossroads, they intersected SC 165 (Bacons Bridge Road).
 US 17 Alt.
-Truck and SC 642 travel on Dorchester Road nearly in a due east direction before curving to an east-southeast direction.
-In Limehouse Crossroads, they intersect SC 165 (Bacons Bridge Road).
-US 17 Alt.
-Truck leaves SC 642 and turns left onto SC 165.
-The two highways travel to the north-northeast.
-Almost immediately, they cross over Dorchester Creek and the Sawmill Branch Trail and enter a southern part of Summerville.
-Just north of the intersection with the northern terminus of Jimbo Road, they leave the city limits.
-They intersect the western terminus of Mikel Drive and the eastern terminus of Edisto Drive, which leads to Flowertown Elementary and Newington Elementary schools.
-A short distance later, they reenter Summerville.
-Almost immediately, they intersect the northern terminus of Trolley Road.
+Truck left SC 642 and turned left onto SC 165.
+The two highways traveled to the north-northeast.
+Almost immediately, they crossed over Dorchester Creek and the Sawmill Branch Trail and entered a southern part of Summerville.
+Just north of the intersection with the northern terminus of Jimbo Road, they left the city limits.
+They intersected the western terminus of Mikel Drive and the eastern terminus of Edisto Drive, which led to Flowertown Elementary and Newington Elementary schools.
+A short distance later, they reentered Summerville together.
+Almost immediately, they both intersected the northern terminus of Trolley Road.
 Here, US 17 Alt.
-Truck and SC 165, as well as the Bacons Bridge Road name, turn left.
-They proceed to the north-northwest.
-They cross over Sawmill Branch just before intersecting the southern terminus of both East Carolina Avenue and Berlin G. Myers Parkway.
+Truck and SC 165, as well as the Bacons Bridge Road name, turned left.
+They proceeded to the north-northwest.
+They crossed over Sawmill Branch just before they intersected the southern terminus of both East Carolina Avenue and Berlin G. Myers Parkway.
 US 17 Alt.
-Truck and SC 165 turns right onto the parkway and travel to the northeast.
-They pass Summerville Elementary School and Rollings Middle School of the Arts.
-They cross over East Richardson Avenue and some railroad tracks of Norfolk Southern Railway on an unnamed bridge before intersecting East 3rd North Street at the Senator Randy Scott Intersection.
+Truck and SC 165 turned right onto the parkway and travel to the northeast.
+They both passed Summerville Elementary School and Rollings Middle School of the Arts.
+They crossed over East Richardson Avenue and some railroad tracks of Norfolk Southern Railway on an unnamed bridge before intersecting East 3rd North Street at the Senator Randy Scott Intersection.
 This road leads to the Summerville Visitors Center.
 Almost immediately is an intersection with US 78 (East 5th North Street).
 US 17 Alt.
-Truck and SC 165 continue to the northeast and enter the southwestern part of Berkeley County, before curving to the north-northwest.
+Truck and SC 165 both continued to the northeast and entered the southwestern part of Berkeley County, before curving to the north-northwest.
 They intersect US 17 Alt.
 (North Main Street).
 Here, both US 17 Alt.
-Truck and SC 165 reach their northern terminus, and the roadway continues as Berkeley County Circle to the north-northwest.
+Truck and SC 165 reached their northern terminus, and the roadway continues as Berkeley County Circle to the north-northwest.